jlblancoc/nanoflann/README.md

 	  * Can be used to receive a callback for each point found in range.
 This may be more efficient in some situations instead of building a huge vector of pairs with the results.
   * Works with 2D and 3D point clouds or N-dimensional data sets.
   * Works directly with `Eigen::Matrix<>` classes (matrices and vectors-of-vectors).
+  * Works with dynamic point clouds without a need to rebuild entire kd-tree index.
   * Works with the distance metrics:
     * `L1` (Manhattan)
     * `L2` (Euclidean, favoring SSE2 optimization).
     * `L2_Simple` (Euclidean, for low-dimensionality data sets like point clouds).
+    * `SO2` (for rotational groups SO2).
+    * `SO3` (Euclidean, for rotational groups SO3).
   * Saves and load the built indices to disk.
+  * GUI based support for benchmarking multiple kd-tree libraries namely nanoflann, flann, fastann and libkdtree.

 ### 1.6.
 What can't *nanoflann* do?

-  * Use other distance metrics apart from L1 and L2.
+  * Use other distance metrics apart from L1, L2, SO2 and SO3.
+  * Support for SE(3) groups.
   * Only the C++ interface exists: there is no support for C, MATLAB or Python.
   * There is no automatic algorithm configuration (as described in the original Muja & Lowe's paper).
-  * The data in the source (data set) object is assumed *not to vary* during the execution of kd-tree queries.
-If this cannot be assured, the data set should be duplicated by the user and `nanoflann` applied to the copy.
-However, this is not the case in many practical applications.

 ------